GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Language and Reasoning Ability

-\paragraph{Generation} was almost only evaluated on text-to-text generation tasks (but not data-to-text).
+\textbf{Generation} was almost evaluated on text-to-text generation tasks.
 For machine translation (MT), an early assessment suggested SOTA MT systems could defeat ChatGPT by a large margin~\citep{bang2023multitask}.
-Later on, by testing on more language pairs, more datasets, and better prompts,~\citet{hendy2023good} found ChatGPT yielded competitive performance for high-resource languages, but still had limited capabilities for low-recourse languages.
-This was further validated by~\citet{jiao2023chatgpt}, where the authors additionally concluded that ChatGPT was not good at translating between distant languages and translating sentences that contain domain biases or noise, compared to commercial MT systems (e.g., DeepL and Google Translate), but the gap could be narrowed for GPT-4.
-However, through a large-scale human evaluation and error analysis by expert translators,~\citet{karpinska2023large} had very different conclusions.
-They found that, when doing paragraph-level translation, ChatGPT's translations were overwhelmingly preferred compared to those from Google Translate.
-ChatGPT could largely reduce errors, including mistranslation, grammatical errors, inconsistency errors, and more.
-For summarization, by testing on multiple summarization datasets in multiple languages,~\citet{qin2023chatgpt,bang2023multitask,lai2023chatgpt,zhang2023extractive} observed that ChatGPT largely underperformed SOTA systems in doing either abstractive or extractive summarization.
-Interestingly,~\citet{zhang2023extractive} found that its performance, especially the faithfulness, improved if we asked ChatGPT to first extract salient sentences and then generate the summarization, based on the extracted sentences, although it still lost to SOTA.
-However, similar to what happened when assessing ChatGPT's translation ability, in a small human evaluation (i.e., 50 summaries rated by 2 annotators), annotators could not distinguish summaries generated by ChatGPT from those by human beings~\citep{soni2023comparing}.
-This conclusion should be further confirmed by larger populations and rigorous experiments.
+Later on, by testing on more language pairs, more datasets, and better prompts,~\citet{hendy2023good,jiao2023chatgpt} found ChatGPT yielded competitive performance for high-resource languages, but still had limited capabilities for low-recourse languages.
+Through a large-scale human evaluation and error analysis by expert translators,~\citet{karpinska2023large} found that, when doing paragraph-level translation, ChatGPT's translations were overwhelmingly preferred compared to those from Google Translate and it largely reduced errors, including mistranslation, grammatical errors, inconsistency errors, and more.

+For summarization, by testing on multiple summarization datasets in multiple languages,~\citet{qin2023chatgpt,bang2023multitask,lai2023chatgpt} observed that ChatGPT largely underperformed SOTA systems in doing either abstractive or extractive summarization.~\citet{zhang2023extractive} found that its performance, especially the faithfulness, improved if we asked ChatGPT to first extract salient sentences and then generate the summarization, based on the extracted sentences, although it still lost to SOTA.
+However, similar to what happened when assessing ChatGPT's translation ability, This conclusion should be further confirmed by larger populations and rigorous experiments.
+Later on, a small human evaluation found that annotators could not distinguish summaries generated by ChatGPT from those by humans~\citep{soni2023comparing}, which, however, was then falsified by a much larger manual assessment study~\citep{pu2023summarization}.